-In a diabetic, the body cannot regulate for this ‘unexpected’ burst of energy and therefore without the right medication in place they will wake up with high blood sugars.
+In a Type 1 Diabetic, the body cannot regulate for this ‘unexpected’ burst of energy and therefore without the right medication in place they will wake up with high blood sugars.

 Bethany’s Dawn Phenomenon happens around 3-4am and on a normal day it can raise her blood sugar levels by 3-4mmol.
 How do I know all this? … We’ll get to that bit in a minute!
 Whilst Beth’s body goes through a growth spurt her Dawn Phenomenon appears to mutate from a Phenomenon to an Explosion!

 For the last few days Beth has been waking with blood sugars of 14-19mmol, for those of you not in the know, she should ideally be anywhere between 4.5-7.5mmol EEK!
 Because Bethany is on the Omnipod, which delivers a calculated droplet of insulin every 10mins, we can try to amend the amount according to what her body decides to do.
 This is by no means fool proof because no sooner do we alter this background insulin (or basal) does Beth’s body decide she’s done with growing for a while and we soon see her blood sugars crashing in the morning.

 Every night, before I go to bed I test Bethany one last time for the day to make sure her blood sugars are fine.
 Recently she’s been 10-12mmol at around 11-12pm so I see if the handset suggests a little bit of insulin to bring her levels down within the preferred reading level (this is called a correction).
 Most times it does so I point, click and go!